vllm-project/llm-compressor/README.md

 ```

 ## Quick Tour
-The following snippet is a minimal example for compression and inference of a Llama model.
+The following snippet is a minimal example for compression and inference of a `Meta-Llama-3-8B-Instruct`, but the model can be swapped for a local or remote HF-compatible checkpoint.

-The 1.1B model may be swapped to another model in the HuggingFace Hub or custom local model.
-This example uses 4-bit weight quantization, however the `scheme` may be changed to
-target different quantization scenarios.
+This example uses 4-bit weight-only quantization, however the `scheme` may be changed to target different quantization algorithms.

 ### Compression